nbain/Autopilot/README.md

 # Autopilot

 Arduino Due PWM has to be modified to be the right frequency.
-Edit:
+Edit variant.h file:

 /Users/nickbain/Library/Arduino15/packages/arduino/hardware/sam/1.6.12/variants/arduino_due_x/variant.h

-And lines ~220 to 240 should look like:
+And change PWM_FREQUENCY to 392.
+Should look like:

 /*
  * PWM